whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 _“Nono don’t.”_

-“Esmeralda says No. I say ot only No, but Fuck No. It’s not just that they’d kill you.
+“Esmeralda says No. I say not only No, but Fuck No. It’s not just that they’d kill you.
 They could probably control your Aptitude and use it against us… Look, right now getting that Glock is the biggest thing we need to worry about.
 Esmeralda, can you tell if the Nazgûl are armed?”

 _“…Knives, but no guns or grenades or anything,”_ she said after a minute.